marcopalena/polito-os161-docker/README.md

 ```
 Be sure to pull the image before starting the container with docker compose for the first time (as described [later](#run-the-container), otherwise docker compose will rebuild a local version of the image from scratch.

-Note than the pre-built image is targeted at the `amd64` platform.
-If you are on a M1 Mac you need to build your own image for your local platform.
+** NOTE** that the pre-built image is targeted at the `amd64` platform.
+If you are using Apple silicon you need to build your own image for your local platform.

 ## Build the image
 Alternatively you can build your own image by cloning this repository and building from source: